Showing posts with label melora's thoughts & updates. Show all posts

 My Favorite Miyamoto Zelda Quotes

-If you don't know me then just let me say I really do spend as much time as I can backpacking and hiking.
+If you don't know me then just let me say I really do spend as much time as I can hiking.
 So, one day, I was talking about why I love Breath of the Wild and the very early Zelda games and one of my oldest and best Zelda friends, Max, started posting some of the best Miyamoto quotes and I felt like I needed to gush about them a little more.

 "Zelda has an epic story and all, but the truth is, to me it’s all about hiking. (laughs)" - Shigeru Miyamoto, 1998...
 "I think it's clear that Melora, too, is all about hiking xD " -Max